-After a mammogram is taken, the images are analyzed by a board certified radiologist, who determines whether further screening tests are necessary.
+After a mammogram is taken, the images are analyzed by a board certified radiologist specializing in mammography, who determines whether further screening tests are necessary.

 Ultrasound uses high-resolution sound waves to create moving images of the body’s soft tissues, which are viewed on a computer screen.